thinrope/cf-df/README.md

 * it does not check kernel version, so a non-vulnerable kernel (e.g. 7.0.5, 6.18.28) will have those modules disabled as well
 * beware of nested implementations (VMs, WSL2, KVM, Docker, chroot, ...): they usually require different approach
 * beware of rebooting to a different vulnerable kernel (this script patches the running kernel only per `uname -r`)

+**NOTE**: Partial (but good enough IMHO) fix has landed in stable 7.0.5 and longterm 6.18.28, see https://www.kernel.org/